usail-hkust/BkdFedGCN/README.md

 - hdbscan==0.8.28
 - joblib==1.1.0

-## Acknowledgement
-The codes are modifed based on [Xu et al. 2020](https://github.com/xujing1994/bkd_fedgnn) and [Dai et al. 2020](https://github.com/ventr1c/UGBA)
-Note that  the authors demonstrate how the node level backdoor attack can be adapted to the federated graph learning settings.

 ## Threat Model
 We consider the most widely studied setting:
-### Adversary goal:
-- **To introduce backdoors into the  model so that it misclassifies specific pre-determined labels (i.e., target label) in backdoored data samples without affecting the accuracy on clean data**.
-### Adversary capability：
-- **The adversary can corrupt 𝑀 clients by injecting poisoned local datasets in every round**.
-- **The adversary cannot impact the aggregation process on the central server or the training or model updates of other clients**.
-- **The adversary has knowledge of the target label that they want the backdoor to trigger**.
-###  Assumptions:
-- **The global model is trained using a federated learning approach, where multiple clients train the model collaboratively**.
-- **The adversary has access to a subset of clients and can inject poisoned local datasets on these clients**.

 ### Attack Objective:
 - Assuming there are a total of $K$ clients, with $M$ ($M \leq K$) of them being malicious, each malicious attacker independently conducts the backdoor attack on their own models.
 The primary goal of a backdoor attack is to manipulate the model in such a way that it misclassifies specific pre-defined labels (known as target labels) only within the poisoned data samples.
 It is important to ensure that the model's accuracy remains unaffected when processing clean data.